navegs/DocumentQueue/README.md

 * `mail`: Settings for your SMTP server

 ## Security
 The application allows new users to register.
 No functionality other than registration is available to guest users.
 Once registerd, users can authenticate by logging in with their credentials.
-By default, new users a registered without any special roles.
+By default, new users are registered without any special roles.
 Special roles are ADMIN, INSTRUCTOR, and ADVISOR.
-These can be assigned by an Administrator when creating a new user or updating an existing users profile.
+These can be assigned by an Administrator when creating a new user or updating an existing user's profile.
 All users can create submissions to active queues, track their submissions, and create comments for their submissions.

 Specialize role functionality includes:
  * ADMIN
  *  * Application wide access and functionality
  *  * Manage Users and Courses
  * INSTRUCTOR
  *  * Manage queues for courses that they are assigned
  *  * Manage all submissions for courses that they are assigned
  * ADVISOR
  *  * Manage personal queues that they create
  *  * Manage all submissions for their personal queue